Masturbating won't cause prostate cancer or harm your sperm count, studies have shown. But it might not make you happy either.

 Masturbation Does Affect Sperm, Just Not How You Think

-The following chart comes from a 2004 study involving a small sample of 16 men.
+The following chart is based on data from a 2004 study involving a small sample of 16 men.
 Researchers found that semen volume and sperm concentration increased slightly after eight days of abstinence, but sperm viability and motility remained roughly unchanged.

 Masturbation May Decrease Prostate Cancer Risk